Top Keywords: It all begins with Identifying them, Correctly!

 Brands also optimize their product pages by using the top searched keywords in their product page so that the listings display on the top.
 According to a source, 38% of global customers use Amazon to find their desired products.

-Today, brands have a need to measure search performance of its products top generic, brand, and competition keywords under a category to achieve a higher market share.
+Today, brands need to measure the search performance of their product’s top generic, brand, and competition keywords under a category to achieve a higher market share.
 Searches on eCommerce marketplaces have navigational, commercial, transactional, or informational intent.
 For example, navigational intent keywords consist of brand names with the product type, enabling consumers to find their desired product faster, e.g., ‘MIVI earbuds.’

 Similarly, transactional intent could mean ‘t-shirt under 799’ or ‘shoes under 15000,’ wherein the online shopper is searching for products under a defined price tag and could desire a specific brand too, e.g., ‘Levis t-shirt under 1200’.